Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 But Jaz glared at me.
 “No!
 This one!” she insisted, waving the 350-page novel.

 I caved and agreed: “Ok.
-Let’s learn a new word first.”
-Her eyes widened with excitement.
-“We can try and sound a word out together.”
-I opened the book and pointed to alethiometer.
-“How about this one?”
+Let’s learn a new word first.
+We can try and sound a word out together.”

 Jaz stared hard at the page for a few seconds before grinning.
 “I know that word!” she exclaimed.
 “It’s alligator!”

 It took some convincing, but eventually Jaz accepted the possibility that the word might not be alligator — and that she could discover what the word really was.
 With help and encouragement, she named each letter, then sounded out what she knew bit by bit.
-When she fluidly said the full word out loud for the first time, she jumped with excitement and proceeded to tell everyone at dinner all about her new word.
+When she fluidly said the whole word out loud for the first time, she jumped with excitement and proceeded to tell everyone at dinner all about her new word.

 This story reminds me of just how important decoding is for reading in any language — and why it is crucial for educators to understand how to effectively teach it to students, now more than ever.